kevinnytech/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 What are multidimensional arrays and how to use them What are the most common C standard library functions to manipulate strings

+Write a function that prints a string, followed by a new line.

+Prototype: void _puts_recursion(char *s);

+FYI: The standard library provides a similar function: puts.
+Run man puts to learn more.